Home | About me | Contact | What's new | Privacy

 Electrified railway crossing

-This railroad crossing has electrical wires overhead.
+This railway crossing has electrical wires overhead.
 High profile vehicles should exercise caution.

 Railway crossing signal

-This is now the standard railroad crossing signal in Germany.
-Yellow indicates a train is approaching-- stop if possible.
+This is the standard railway crossing signal in Germany.
+Yellow indicates a train is approaching — stop if possible.
 Red means you must stop and remain stopped until the signal turns off.
+If there are barriers, they will lower shortly after the signal changes to red.

 Railway crossing flasher